Procedure Available to Medical Students for Filing Reports of Mistreatment and/or Unprofessionalism:

 Reports of mistreatment or unacceptable behavior submitted via OASIS or the Listening Post will be sent automatically to the Assistant Dean for Medical Education.
 By design, reports from OASIS and the Listening Post do not contain the name of the student making the report unless the student self-identifies in the report.
 When reporting to other groups is required, e.g. the Title IX Office, the Office of Equal Opportunity and Civil Rights (EOCR), the University Office of the Dean of Students, students will be informed of these automatic follow-up reporting requirements if they have made their identity known to the Office of Educational Affairs.

 OASIS and Listening Post reports first will be reviewed by the Assistant Dean for Medical Education to determine whether the report falls within the purview of the Office for Educational Affairs.
 (If not, the Assistant Dean will assure that the report has been sent to the appropriate unit.
 For example, OASIS reports dealing with curricular issues are accessible to the appropriate System Leader or Clerkship Director, and may be sent on to the Curriculum Committee.)
-Reports will also be reviewed to determine whether they fall under the purview of University or Medical Center policies.
+Reports also will be reviewed to determine whether they fall under the purview of University or Medical Center policies.
 If so, the policy and procedures specified for those types of reports will be followed.
 If the student has self-identified, they also will be referred to additional resources for any support needed.

 The Office of Educational Affairs forwards reports to the appropriate persons for investigation and remedy.
 In general, reports are sent to departments, units or instructors for investigation after the time period for grade submission has ended.
 However, the decision to take immediate action in response to a report is the responsibility of the Office of Educational Affairs who may use discretion in deciding the timing of releasing a report to a department or unit for investigation and in deciding how to respond to a report.
-Depending on the nature of the complaint, the reported allegation will be forwarded for further investigation any of the following: course/system directors, clerkship directors, department chairs, residency program directors, the senior associate dean for education, the senior associate dean for faculty affairs and faculty development, the Health System Peer Support and Triage Committee, the Professional Nursing Staff Organization, and/or the GME/housestaff office.
+Depending on the nature of the complaint, the reported allegation will be forwarded for further investigation to any of the following: course/system directors, clerkship directors, department chairs, residency program directors, the senior associate dean for education, the senior associate dean for faculty affairs and faculty development, the Health System Peer Support and Triage Committee, the Professional Nursing Staff Organization, and/or the GME/housestaff office.
 These reports will be forwarded without redaction.
 The Office of Educational Affairs will follow up with units regarding the findings of the unit’s investigation, how the allegation was handled by the unit, and results.
 Data regarding departments or units receiving multiple or trending allegations of misconduct will be sent to the School of Medicine Dean and the Dean’s Cabinet for immediate intervention.
 All reports will be reviewed by the Dean with department chairs at the Department Annual Reviews, where remedial actions and improvement metrics will be set, if warranted.

 The School of Medicine, University, and Medical Center have non-retaliation policies.
 Any reports of actual or perceived retaliation will be handled according to the institution’s non-retaliation policies.